cardano-foundation/CIPs/CIP-hardforkSafeguard/README.md

 When a new release is introduced which can handle an upcoming hardfork, the node will be configured to use the next major protocol version in the block header.
+Note also that there is no ambiguity regarding what the endorsement in the block header is referring to, since the major protocol version is only allowed to increase by one.

 Whenever the major protocol version is updated, the set of endorsements is reset to the empty set.